-Litigation And Dispute Resolution - Arbitration & Dispute Resolution - Poland
+Litigation And Dispute Resolution

 2. What are the court types in Poland

-Justice system in Poland is consists of Supreme Court, common courts, administrative courts and military courts.
+The Polish judicial system consists of the Supreme Court, common courts, administrative courts and military courts.

 Most of the cases, incl. commercial litigation, civil litigation and criminal defense is performed before the common courts, i.e.:

+- District Courts (Sądy Rejonowe) – courts of first instance for the majority of civil and commercial claims;

-- District Courts (courts of I instance for other claims, and court of appeal for small claims)
+- Regional Courts (Sądy Okręgowe) – courts of first instance for higher-value or specific categories of claims and courts of appeal from District Courts;

-- Courts of Appeal (court of appeal for other claims).
+- Courts of Appeal (Sądy Apelacyjne) – courts of second instance for cases heard in first instance by Regional Courts.

 3. How many instances are available in litigation?